 When we apply this to the business world, being empathetic can mean the difference between failure and success.
 That is because the best leaders are those who can really feel what their employees and customers want and need.

-But it is not as simple as some leaders being more money minded and others more people focused.
 Often leaders start out as very caring and compassionate – staying in touch with both employees and customers.
 But as the company grows – and a leader’s power increases – the empathy that was once there diminishes.